-EMMANUEL HOUSE serves the working poor, helping to break cycles of poverty through home ownership, higher education, service, and equitable development.
-Currently we help lift 16 families out of poverty every 18 months, but with your help are poised to increase this to 50 families every 18 months.
+EMMANUEL HOUSE serves the working poor, helping to disrupt cycles of poverty through home ownership, higher education, service, and equitable development.
+Currently we help 16 families lift themselves out of poverty every 18 months, but with your help are poised to increase this to 50 families every 18 months.

 Find out How It Works, and get Links to articles, videos, booklet, websites.

 Watch a video animation explaining How It Works: our basic strategy and the importance of home ownership to strong communities and educational success.

 Read a recent front-page story about Emmanuel House leading the way in renewing an historic downtown street.